biosustain/co/colib/server/README.rst

     lineage.

     GET /component/{id}/fdiff {other: component}
-    Similar to /diff, but instead returns the list of added and removed features.
+    Similar to /diff, but instead returns the lists of added and removed features.
 Only works with components within a direct lineage.

+    {
+        "added": [],
+        "removed": [],
+    }

     GET /component/{id}/lineage
     Returns the ancestry of this component as an array of component uris.